stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The manager looks up the functions to create and destroy a handler from the extension:
+As already noted the diagnostics functionality is an extension and not part of the public Vulkan API, therefore we need to lookup the API methods to create and destroy a handler:

 ```java
 public class HandlerManager {